prebid/prebid.github.io/dev-docs/modules/userid-submodules/open-pair.md

 ---
 layout: userid
-title: TechLab PAIR ID
+title: Open PAIR ID
-description: pair TechLab PairId User ID sub-module
+description: Open PairId User ID sub-module
 useridmodule: openPairIdSystem
 ---

-Originally developed by Google and subsequently donated to the IAB TechLab.
+Originally developed by Google and subsequently donated to the industry.
 This version supports single and two Data Clean Room setups, in which the advertiser and publisher use different clean rooms.

 (Publisher Advertiser Identity Reconciliation) is a secure and privacy-forward way for enabling advertisers and publishers to reconcile their